metal3-io/metal3-docs/design/hostclaim-multitenancy.md

   the scope of the cluster.
 There is no transfer of servers from one network configuration to another, which could invalidate parts of the introspection.

+The last drawback can be mitigated by having different network configurations for the provisioning of servers and for their use as cluster node.

 The disadvantages of the BareMetalPool approach are:

 * The implementation of the broker with its dedicated server is quite complex.